If you are the smartest person in the room, you are in the wrong room: Proof of Theorem

-and such that~$g(i)=f_1(i)$ for every~$i\in [1,N-M]$.
-Note that in the configuration~$g$ the person~$j$ is the only person among~$[1,N-M]$ that can (and has to) move in the next step.
-Moreover, note that~$s$ is the only room containing more than~$1$ (exactly~$2$) people from~$(N-M,M]$; in particular~$n=\min g^{-1}(s) \cap (N-M,M]$ is the only person among~$(N-M,N]$ that cannot (and does not) move next step.
+From~$f_1\in V_s$ to~$g$, the people moving are exactly those in~$(N-M,N]$, thus~$(f_1,g)$ is an edge.
+Moreover, notice that in the configuration~$g$ the person~$j$ (now the smartest in the room~$r$) is the only person among~$[1,N-M]$ that can (and has to) move in the next step.
+Furthermore, notice that~$r$ is the only room containing no people among~$(N-M,N]$, and that~$s$ is the only room containing more than one (exactly two) people among~$(N-M,N]$.
+In particular~$n=\min g^{-1}(s) \cap (N-M,N]$ is the only person among~$(N-M,N]$ that cannot move next step.